rose-pine/neovim/readme.md

         h6 = "foam",
     },

+    pallet = {
+        -- override (or append) default color palette of specified variants -- moon = {
+        --     base = '#18191a',
+        --     overlay = '#363738',
+        -- },
+	--
+	-- use "all" instead of variant name to override colors in all variants },

     highlight_groups = {
         -- Comment = { fg = "foam" },
         -- VertSplit = { fg = "muted", bg = "muted" },